wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 #### Use letsencrypt generated certificates

-If you are using a single external IP and no route than you need to make sure that the cert-manger pods are not deployed on the same node as ingress-nginx-controller node.
+If you are using a single external IP and no route then you need to make sure that the cert-manger pods are not deployed on the same node as ingress-nginx-controller node.

-To do that...check where ingress-nginx-controller pod is running on -
+To do that...check where ingress-nginx-controller pod is running on, e.g. by running

 ```
-d kubectl get pods -o wide
+d kubectl get pods -l app.kubernetes.io/name=ingress-nginx -o=custom-columns=NAME:.metadata.name,NODE:.spec.nodeName
 ```

-For e.g. .. if it is kubenode1
+For e.g. .. if it is `kubenode1`

-than taint the kubenode1:
+taint the node

 ```
 d kubectl cordon kubenode1